jussihayha/python_neat_ai/README.md

 #### Checking out pretrained AI

 Use switch `--replay` together with a .pkl filename you want to replay.
 Replays the best genome in a previous run.
+Default load and save location is models folder so keep that in mind.
 ```
 $ python main.py --replay <filename>
 ```

 #### Training a new model / AI

+Use switch `--train` together with an integer number preferably over 5.
+In this projects context training means that you get to watch the AI trying to learn the game.

+In previous iterations of this project 1 generation of genomes started at once, but I found out that understanding the different genomes and 'heroes' is hard when you cannot watch them one by one.

-Use switch `--train` together with an integer number preferably over 10.
-After training is over it creates a file called winner-10.pkl (integer value of the filename changes based on your parameter).
+After training is over it creates a file called winner-10.pkl to models folder (integer value of the filename changes based on your parameter).

 ```
-$ python main.py --train 1000
+$ python main.py --train 10
 ```

 ### TODO
+Here are a few of the things this I still should do

-- continue translating finnish to english
+- continue translating finnish to english - or refactor singleplayer
 - reconfigure and analyze inputs for neat activation
 - work on progressing the configuration file
 - add shooting and stomping capabilities in the AI-version
+- add proper comments to classes and other files

 ### Acknowledgements